 Replacing copper pipes in your home is a significant decision that involves several considerations, especially the cost.
 Many homeowners face the dilemma of whether to stick with traditional copper pipes or switch to alternatives like PEX.
 In this comprehensive guide, we will delve into the costs associated with copper pipe replacement, the advantages and disadvantages of copper versus PEX, and provide insights into the repiping process.

 The cost to replace copper pipes can vary widely based on several factors.
 These include the size of your home, the complexity of the plumbing system, local labor rates, and the specific materials used.
-On average, homeowners can expect to pay between $2,000 and $15,000 for a complete copper pipe replacement.

 The size of your home plays a crucial role in determining the cost of copper pipe replacement.
 Larger homes naturally require more piping and labor, leading to higher costs.
 For example, a sprawling estate might require extensive material and labor resources, while a modest bungalow may only need minimal intervention.
 Understanding the layout of your home and its plumbing needs can help in estimating costs accurately.